7 Soothing Zen Bathroom Design Ideas To Achieve Relaxation And Tranquility

 1. Minimize clutter

 If you have a smaller vanity and not enough space to store all of your products on top of it, you can always install shelves on the wall.
-Pick shelves that can blend easily into the colour scheme of your bathroom, and again, use baskets to store all your smaller products.
+Pick shelves that can blend easily into the color scheme of your bathroom, and again, use baskets to store all your smaller products.

 2. Go for the earthy tones